weezymatt/e2e-corefer/README.md

-# Coreference Resolution
+# Coreference Resolution with *CoNLL-U or CorefUD*

-This repository is
+## A fully functional Coreference Resolution project.